 Because RSUs fully vest to gain their value only at a landmark event, 409A valuations are generally not required, due to the fact that the market rate for the company will have already been established by the sale or IPO of the company.
 Thus, employers issuing Upstock RSUs can usually avoid paying $1,000 to $14,000 or more each year for 409A valuations.

 Stock is like anything else — ripe for disruption.
-In an increasingly flat world, it’s about time the luxury equity available to the richest among us- the Fortune 1000s- become available to every business, whether it's a tech startup or a brick and mortar business.
+In an increasingly flat world, it’s about time the luxury equity available to the richest among us- the Fortune 1000s- becomes available to every business, whether it's a tech startup or a brick and mortar business.

-We believe that businesses of all sizes, stages, and budgets deserve access to top-of-the-line equity that provides favorable conditions for workers and employers alike.
+We believe that businesses of all sizes, stages and budgets deserve access to top-of-the-line equity that provides favorable conditions for workers and employers alike.
 This is why I founded Upstock and brought together a team as passionate about disrupting stock options as I am.